Finding a Business Partner (Why You Should Consider It)

 For the agency, I wanted a designer partner, so we could complete projects, providing writing, design, and production as the basis for a larger company.

-I looked for a partner rather than an employee because I wanted this person to have a stake in the success of the company.
+I wanted this person to have a financial and emotional stake in the success of the company.
 I wanted deep commitment.

 Think about why you want a partner.
 Get clarity on this.

-What Are You Looking For In a Partner / Co-Founder?
+What Are You Looking For In a Partner?

 Write a list of what you’re looking for in a partner.
 Here’s my partial list:

-• I wanted someone who had experience running his/her own business, with all the responsibilities that come with that
+I wanted someone who had experience running his/her own business

-• My partner should have good existing clients to bring to the new company, clients where I’d be doing the writing
+My partner should have existing clients to bring to the new company, clients for whom I’d be doing the writing

 Do a Self-Evaluation.
 What Do You Offer Your Partner?